Siddhant-vardhansingh/Plagiarism_detector_using_python/README.md

 # Plagiarism Detector using Python

-## Plagiarism Detector Detects the percentage of the document that has been plagiazed.
+## Plagiarism Detector Detects the percentage of the document that has been plagiazed this project has been submitted as mini project evaluation in smvdu.

 ## Authors